ray-project/ray/doc/source/serve/tutorials/java.md

 # Java Tutorial

-First of all, using Java Ray Serve needs the following dependency in you `pom.xml`:
+To use Java Ray Serve, you need the following dependency in your pom.xml.

 ```xml
 <dependency>